explorable-viz/esop2025/ESOP-revision-plan.md

 ### 5.1 Qualitative evaluation

-- [ ] There isn't much in the way of evaluation here; we just assert that our approach involves less work.
+- [ ] Not much in the way of evaluation here; we just assert that our approach involves less work.
 (In the introduction we also prejudge the outcome, which further undermines any claim to be an evaluation.)
-I think we can probably do without this section and merely mention the qualitative benefits in passing as part of the introduction to Section 5.
+I think we can probably do without this section and merely mention the (assumed) qualitative benefits in passing as part of the introduction to Section 5.
 - [ ] The repeated citation of Perera et al. [2022] is painful -- six mentions on the first page alone.
 This is difficult to read but also misrepresents what we actually do -- we don't compare our approach to an existing implementation from 2022, but provide two implementations, one using DDGs, one using traces.